DSXiangLi/DecryptPrompt/README.md

   - Can Explanations Be Useful for Calibrating Black Box Models
   - On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective
   - Language acquisition: do children and language models follow similar learning stages?
+- 领域能力
+  - Capabilities of GPT-4 on Medical Challenge Problems
+  - Can Generalist Foundation Models Outcompete Special-Purpose Tuning?
+Case Study in Medicine

 ### Prompt Tunning范式
 - Tunning Free Prompt